charlesmorgenstern/co2_examples/README.md

 plotco2data() plots the first 197 of the co2 values alone.

-getquadfit() calculates a best fit quadratic polynomial and returns an equation of the polynomial.
+getquadfit() calculates a quadratic polynomial fit and returns an equation of the polynomial.

-plotquadfit() calculates a best fit quadratic polynomial and plots the fit line with the data.
+plotquadfit() calculates a quadratic polynomial fit and plots the fit line with the data.